Martha and Terry live the dream.

 They currently live on a houseboat, sailing the rivers of Europe.
 From the canals of Amsterdam to beautiful Strasbourg, France, the retired couple has enjoyed waterfront living all over Europe.

 How did they do it?
 And how can you do the same thing?

-The short version is simple: Martha researched how to buy a rental property and become a landlord along with her husband Terry, and now live entirely on the rental income from this one multifamily rental property.
+The short version is simple: Martha researched how to become a landlord along with her husband Terry, and now live entirely on the rental income from this one multifamily rental property.

 And the crazy part?
 They’re living for less, on their beautiful houseboat in Europe, than they were previously in the US!